LilaConcepts/LilaConceptsBestPracticeBundle/README.md

 Optional: setup a Github Service Hook so packagist will be informed automatically.

 Now install your bundle [following these instructions](#installation) with your own packagist name of course.
+You can remove the temp/ directory we created and work inside the vendor/.../Bundle/YourBundle directory.

 Documentation
 -------------